 Thursday - Saturday: 11 am - 9 pm

-Blurb: “We just found this spot an our way back from Charlotte.
-Is worth the detour from the main hwy, this is the best BBQ that I had in a while and the sides were all great too.
-I will visit again for sure.” ~ Elvis96, TripAdvisor
+Blurb: "We just found this spot on our way back from Charlotte.
+Is worth the detour from the main hwy.
+This is the best BBQ that I had in a while and the sides were all great too.
+I will visit again for sure." ~ Elvis96, TripAdvisor

 Monday - Friday: 11 am - 9 pm